 Kent Avenue at Grand Street

-Opened just prior to last summer, this park, on the site of the old Domino Sugar Factory, really sweetened the waterfront for families.
+Opened just prior to last summer, this park, on the site of the old Domino Sugar Factory, sweetens the Brooklyn waterfront for families.
 A playground meant to evoke the industrial look of the old sugar factory takes up a huge chunk of real estate and skyline on the northern side of the park.
-There's plenty for kids to explore in the tri-level play structure, which, despite its height is meant for even the youngest park-goers to navigate independently.
-A nearby Tacocina from restaurateur Danny Meyer spices up the scene for parents, too.
+There's plenty for kids to explore in the tri-level play structure, which despite its height is meant for even the youngest park-goers to navigate independently.
+A nearby Tacocina from restaurateur Danny Meyer spices up the scene for parents.
 Further south, you'll find Water Square with its in-ground sprays perfect to frolic in.
 Views of the Lower Manhattan skyline are hard to beat, too.

 Donald & Barbara Zucker Natural Exploration Area – Prospect Park, Brooklyn